Notes on motivic infinite loop space theory: The reconstruction theorem

 Hence $u \rho \wequi \Omega_P \rho u \Sigma_P \wequi \id_{\Omega_P \Sigma_P}$ and so $u$ and $\rho$ are inverse equivalences. \end{example}

-\begin{remark} As we have seen above, $\tilde F_1$ is actually a more natural prolongation in some sense, and so it is more natural to have a retraction $\id \xrightarrow{u'} \tilde F_1 \xrightarrow{\rho} \id$.
+\begin{remark} \tom{think this through again} The prolongations using lax module structures interacts more reasonably with categorical constructions than the one via units of adjunction.
+For this reason it is more natural to have a retraction $\id \xrightarrow{u'} \tilde F_1 \xrightarrow{\rho} \id$.
 If $P$ is $2$-symmetric (i.e. the switch on $P^{\otimes 2}$ is the identity), then $F_1 \wequi \tilde F_1$ and $u' \wequi u$, under this equivalence.
 Hence $u', \rho$ are inverse equivalences.
 This holds more generally if $P$ is $n$-symmetric for any $n \ge 2$; this is the content of Voevodsky's cancellation theorem.
 See Theorem \ref{thm:abstract-cancellation} in \S\ref{sec:cancellation}. \end{remark}